freenas/freenas-docs/userguide/storage.rst

 of filesystem on the disk, and :guilabel:`Browse` to the ZFS dataset that will hold the copied data.
 If the :guilabel:`MSDOSFS` filesystem is selected, an additional :guilabel:`MSDOSFS locale` drop-down menu will display.
-Use this menu to select the locale if non-ascii characters are present on thedisk.
+Use this menu to select the locale if non-ASCII characters are present on thedisk.

 After clicking :guilabel:`Save`, the disk is mounted and its contents are copied to the specified dataset.
 The disk uafter the copy